 RAM and Laptop’s Performance

-If your RAM needs exceed the amount you have in your computer and you still decide to run all programs you wish at the same time, that doesn’t mean your system will automatically crash.
+If your RAM needs exceed the amount you have in your computer and you still decide to run all the programs you wish at the same time, that doesn’t mean your system will automatically crash.
 Windows will use your notebook’s storage space – hard drive or solid state drive, for RAM purposes thanks to so called virtual memory technology.
 But that’ll slow down operation a lot, since reading and writing data on HDDs and SSDs is much slower in comparison with RAM’s read/write speeds.
 In the worst case scenario, the system will become completely unresponsive, so you’ll have to restart it by pressing the power button on your machine and lose unsaved documents you worked on during the session.